 Washington Wine of the Week – Selections for Winter, 2018

 For the week of January 7, 2018: Lost River Winery 2013 Nebbiolo – “Nebbiolo is really an interesting wine.
 Bright color, clarity…even the name sounds like a jewel,” says winemaker John Morgan.
 His latest interpretation of this underrated Italian varietal is another smashing success.
-Dried currant and cherry flavors, a touch of black licorice on the finish, and bright, vibrant acidity make this an excellent choice to serve with pasta and Bolognese sauce.
+Dried currant, strawberry, and cranberry flavors, a touch of black licorice on the finish, and bright, vibrant acidity make this an excellent choice to serve with pasta and Bolognese sauce.
 Sourced from the Rosebud Vineyard in Washington’s Wahluke Slope AVA.

 For the week of December 31, 2017: For A Song 2015 Chardonnay – Looking for a budget-priced Chardonnay that still delivers in terms of flavor profile and character?
 This older vintage, but still available selection from the Seattle=based winery has you covered!
 Mouth-watering Bartlett pear and Golden Delicious apple flavors come to the forefront, with a creamy finish balanced by just the slightest trace of Ancient Lakes AVA steely minerality.
 Delicious, affordable (priced in the $10 to $12-a-bottle range) and perfect for those starting the New Year on a budget.